wtsnjp/twoot.py/README.md

-# twoot.py (v0.1.0)
+# twoot.py (v1.0.0)

 Sync Twitter and Mastodon nicely ― forward tweets to Mastodon and forward toots to Twitter, carefully not to make duplicate posts on a service.
+Other features of twoot.py:

+* images are also forwarded each other,
+* sync so-called "thread" and "self BT/RT" as well,
+* shortened URLs (such as `https://t.co/*`) are expanded before posting, and
+* multiple pairs of Mastodon/Twitter accounts are supported.

 ## Requirements